ONSdigital/dp-cli/README.md

 # dp-cli

-Command-line client providing *handy helper tools* for the ONS Digital Publishing software engineering team
+Command-line client providing *handy helper tools* for the ONS Dissemination Platform software engineering team

 :warning: Still in active development.
 If you notice any bugs/issues please open a Github issue.